Choose the life that is most useful, and habit will make it the most agreeable.Quote by Francis Bacon about habits, life

 Hope is a good breakfast, but it is a bad supper.Quote by Francis Bacon about hope, bad luck, bad, good, good luck

-I do not believe that any man fears to be dead, but only the stroke of death.Quote by Francis Bacon about death, man
+I do not believe that any man fears to be dead, but only the stroke of death.Quote by Francis Bacon about death, faith, man

 I will never be an old man.
 To me, old age is always 15 years older than I am.Quote by Francis Bacon about olderness, old, age, man